ADELABU-JUMMY/-LITA-CLASS-DOCUMENTATIONS-/README.md

 ***Creating Visuals:*** With my cleaned data, I began creating basic visualizations.
 I experimented with bar charts, line charts, and pie charts, using my sales data to understand how different visuals could represent the data effectively.

-***Using Different Datasets:*** To broaden my skills, I imported various datasets, such as stock prices and weather data.
+***Using Different Datasets:*** To broaden my skills, I imported various datasets, such as stock prices and HR data.
 This exposed me to different data structures and helped me learn to create visualizations tailored to each dataset.

 ***Advanced Visualizations and Features***
 Relationships: I then explored creating relationships between different tables.
-For example, I linked sales data with customer demographics, allowing me to perform more complex analyses and visualize interconnected data.
+For example, I linked sales data with customer Region, allowing me to perform more complex analyses and visualize interconnected data.

 ***Calculated Columns and Measures:*** Using calculated columns and measures, I learned to perform advanced calculations.
 For instance, calculating total sales per region helped me understand the power of DAX (Data Analysis Expressions).